onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 * Across this surface there is an onset of configurations that cross into the subject like band under suitable conditions.
 * At a higher critical surface, typical configurations are pushed into the overloaded regime.

-The canonical problem can then be restated.
+The canonical problem can then be restated:

-*Identify structural and tension density conditions on computational grids that locate them relative to these critical surfaces.
-Define these conditions in terms of observables and protocols that can be tested without reference to metaphysical claims about experience.*
+> Identify structural and tension density conditions on computational grids that locate them relative to these critical surfaces, and define these conditions in terms of observables and protocols that can be tested without reference to metaphysical claims about experience.

 ---